 Rattan garden furniture, paired with salt-tolerant plants, is one of our favourite combos for coastal-themed outdoor.
 But we have more beach garden ideas to share with you in this post.

 Check out these fascinating designs and get ready to have a backyard that bespeaks the ocean!

 1. Surfboard garden sign

-Surfboards are one of the essential items that a beach garden theme must have.
-A welcome sign like these can already add a touch of the coast in your humble backyard.
+Surfboards are one of the essential items that a beach garden theme must-have.
+A welcome sign like these can already add a touch of the coast to your humble backyard.

 What a smart way to welcome your fellow ocean and surf-lovers friends into your outdoor space!

 2. Or go for a surfboard backyard fence

 If you have old surfboards in your shed (or know someone who has), for the love of the ocean, don’t throw them away.
 Give them a second life as fences in your garden.